-- In April 2014, the United States and the Philippines signed an agreement that was to provide U.S. forces with increased access to Philippine bases.
-180 - In September 2015, the U.S. Pacific Fleet Commander raised the idea of having the U.S. Third Fleet (the fleet for the Eastern Pacific-the part of the Pacific closer to the United States) operate some of its forces in the area of the U.S. Seventh Fleet (the fleet for the Western Pacific), which could increase the number of U.S. Navy ships operating in the Western Pacific.
-181 In April, May, and June 2016, the Navy announced that it had begun doing this.
-182
+- The Navy has announced an intention to station up to four Littoral Combat Ships (LCSs) at Singapore by 2017,185 and an additional seven LCSs in Japan by 2022.186 - In April 2014, the United States and the Philippines signed an agreement that was to provide U.S. forces with increased access to Philippine bases.
+187 - In September 2015, the U.S. Pacific Fleet Commander raised the idea of having the U.S. Third Fleet (the fleet for the Eastern Pacific-the part of the Pacific closer to the United States) operate some of its forces in the area of the U.S. Seventh Fleet (the fleet for the Western Pacific), which could increase the number of U.S. Navy ships operating in the Western Pacific.
+188 In April, May, and June 2016, the Navy announced that it had begun doing this.
+189

 In addition to the above actions, U.S. Marines have begun six-month rotational training deployments through Darwin, Australia, with the number of Marines in each deployment scheduled to increase to 2,500 by 2020 or later (a delay from an earlier target date of 2016).
-183
+190